Deck Stain Colors 2026: 20 Best Shades by Opacity + Brand

 The 20 best deck stain colors for 2026, organized by opacity (transparent to solid) and brand.
 See cedar, redwood, gray, and brown shades on your own deck photo, free.

-Quick answer: Deck stain colors come in four opacity levels-transparent, semi-transparent, semi-solid, and solid.
+Quick answer: Deck stain colors come in four opacity levels: transparent, semi-transparent, semi-solid, and solid.
 The more pigment, the more color and UV protection, but the less wood grain shows.
 The most popular 2026 shades are warm cedar, golden honey, rich redwood, driftwood gray, and chocolate brown.
 Test any color on your own deck photo with AI in 30 seconds, free, no signup.

 In this pillar guide you will find the four stain opacity levels explained in plain English, a side-by-side brand comparison of Behr, Cabot, Olympic, Sherwin-Williams SuperDeck, Benjamin Moore Arborcoat, and TWP, and 20 of the best deck stain colors for 2026 grouped by family with real product codes.
 You can also preview any stain color on YOUR deck in 30 seconds before you buy a single can.